Screen-Based Eye Tracker vs Eye Tracking Glasses – What’s the Difference?

-Eye tracking can be split into two distinct categories; screen-based eye tracking (also called stationary or desktop eye tracking) and mobile eye tracking.
+Eye tracking can be split into three distinct categories; screen-based eye tracking (also called stationary or desktop eye tracking), mobile eye tracking (with eye tracking glasses), and VR eye tracking (within a virtual reality headset).

 In a stationary setup, the eye tracker is positioned near the object to be tracked, usually, a screen (a monitor or projector), and the respondents will be placed in a stationary position in front of the screen-based eye tracking system.